AdelAssan/rsschool-cv/cv.md

 # rsschool-cv
 # Assanova Adel
 ## Contacts
-* Location: Nur-Sultan, Kazakhstan
+* Location: Astana, Kazakhstan
 * Phone: +77086253569
 * Email: adelassanova@gmail.com
 * GitHub: AdelAssan

 ## About Me

-#### I live in the city of Nur-Sultan (Astana), I graduated from the IT-technologies faculty of ENU.
+#### I live in the city of Astana, I graduated from the IT-technologies faculty of ENU.
 I love to read, and I also enjoy dancing.
 Started web development courses in 2021.
 Currently looking for a dream job.

 ## Skills
 * HTML